RSS Feed

 “This blessed plot, this earth, this realm, this England”

-I’ve wanted to hike over England’s cliffs and fields for years – full days of hiking (but ending up in some lovely B&Bs – no camping for me!) in some of the most beautiful countryside on the face of the earth.
-I was lucky to find a friend who also wanted to spend time hiking the back roads and cliffs of Cornwall (which I had visited before).
-But I had never been to the Cotswolds and Diane knew it well.
+I’ve wanted to hike over England’s cliffs and fields for years – full days of hiking (but ending up in a bed with a bathroom – no camping for me!) in some of the most beautiful countryside on the face of the earth.
+I was lucky to find a friend who also wanted to spend time hiking the back roads and cliffs of Cornwall (which I had visited before) as well as revisit the Cotswolds.
+I had never been to the Cotswolds and Diane knew it well.
 So off we set….

-Arriving at Gatwick right on time, Diane is waving madly across the baggage.
-Nice to see a familiar face!
-Our first stop on this particular journey is the Cotswolds.
-We pick up the rental car, and we are on our merry way to Broadway, a beautiful small town full of atmosphere and charm.
-On the other side of Broadway in Wilversey, we find Lowerfield Farm, surrounded by quiet fields and country roads.
-It is a pretty yellow painted two story stone farmhouse, with an appealing landscaped garden.
-Diane and I are so tired and cold when we arrive, we ask our host if we could get some heat turned on, but she looks rather taken aback: “We don’t turn on the heat until late September!”
+I arrived at Gatwick right on time, and Diane waved madly across the baggage.
+Our first stop was the Cotswolds.
+We picked up the rental car, and we were on our merry way to Broadway, a beautiful small town full of atmosphere and charm.
+On the other side of Broadway in Wilversey, we found Lowerfield Farm, surrounded by quiet fields and country roads.
+It was a pretty, yellow-painted, two story stone farmhouse, with an appealing landscaped garden.
+Diane and I were so tired and cold when we arrived, we asked our hostess if we could get some heat turned on – but we forgot we were in England….she looked rather taken aback, saying “We don’t turn on the heat until late September!”

-The bathroom has a marvelous deep tub – great for warming up.
-After which, I creep into bed and fall fast asleep.
-At 4PM, awake and ready to eat, we drive into Broadway.
-The overcast skies have cleared, and the sun appears.
-We slowly ramble the street, peering into every shop window – all of which could have been lifted en toto from Dickens – all the golden Cotswolds stone – all hung with ivy and other vines, and surrounded by blooming flowers, from lavendar to double headed pink and purple petunias to bright red geraniums.
+The bathroom had a marvelous deep tub – great for warming up.
+After a good soak, I climbed into bed and fell fast asleep.
+At 4PM, awake and ready to eat, we drove into Broadway.
+The overcast skies had cleared, and the sun appeared.
+We rambled down the street, peering into every shop window – all of which could have been lifted en toto from Dickens – all the golden Cotswolds stone – all hung with ivy and other vines, and surrounded by blooming flowers, from lavendar to double headed pink and purple petunias to bright red geraniums.
 Broadway is a charming town, full of atmosphere.
-The people are delightful- and it is not busy (at this time of year, anyway.)
+The people are delightful- and it was not busy (at that time of year, anyway.)

 A view from a bridge

-A tiny pub and restaurant called The Horse & Hounds looks inviting, and a young Polish waiter with a long brown ponytail waits on us; he is very sweet.
-Diane and I share a bruschetta dish (yummy), then it’s on to pasta primavera, finishing off with strawberries and cream (me) and strawberries and custard (Diane)- absolutely wonderfully delicious.
-Unfortunately, we forget to tip our delightful waiter…
+A tiny pub and restaurant called The Horse & Hounds looked inviting, and a young Polish waiter with a long brown ponytail waited on us; he was very sweet.
+Diane and I shared a bruschetta dish (yummy), then it was on to pasta primavera, finishing off with strawberries and cream (me) and strawberries and custard (Diane)- absolutely wonderfully delicious.
+Unfortunately, we forgot to tip our delightful waiter…

-Back at Lowerfield Farm, we find our hosts have turned on the central heat – just for us (primarily me, being a cold-blooded type).
-Diane plans out our Cotswold Walks – and we are now again in our beds, all warm and cosy for the night with the green fields of the Cotswolds and a profound country silence surrounding us.
-Note: We have an explosive toilet….
+Back at Lowerfield Farm, we found our hosts had turned on the central heat – just for us (primarily me, being a cold-blooded type).
+Diane planned out our Cotswold Walks – and we were once again in our beds, all warm and cosy for the night with the green fields of the Cotswolds and a profound country silence surrounding us.
+Note: We had an explosive toilet….

 Lowerfield Farm, a view from the window the morning of the hunt